On this page

 Social housing is made up of public housing and community housing.
 Public housing is managed by Homes Victoria within the Victorian Department of Families, Fairness and Housing.
 Community housing is managed by not-for-profit housing associations such as Servants Community Housing.

 The City of Boroondara has a small amount of social housing.
 At the 2021 Census, Boroondara was ranked 27 out of 31 Greater Melbourne local government areas for the proportion of households in social housing (with rank 1 having the highest proportion of households in social housing).
-In June 2021 there were 796 social housing dwellings in Boroondara (see this Word document on Housing assistance from the Department of Families, Fairness and Housing) which represents approximately 1.1% of all Boroondara dwellings.
+In June 2024 there were 931 social housing dwellings in Boroondara (see the Word document on Housing assistance from the Department of Families, Fairness and Housing) which represents approximately 1.2% of all Boroondara dwellings.

 Due to the limited stock, there are extensive waiting lists for social housing.
-In Victoria during 2021–22, 50% of newly allocated greatest need households in public housing were allocated a dwelling within 17 months; another 25% waited between 17 and 38 months (Productivity Commission 2023).
+In Victoria during 2021–22, 50% of newly allocated greatest need households in public housing were allocated a dwelling within 17 months; 75% waited up to 38 months, and 25% of newly allocated greatest need households waited longer than 38 months (Productivity Commission 2023).
 The Productivity Commission notes that Victoria saw a marked increase in demand for social housing driven in part by COVID-19 emergency response measures aimed at providing accommodation for people sleeping rough.
 Find out more on the Productivity Commission's most recent report on the performance of governments in providing social housing.

-Homes Victoria reports that in December 2022, a total of 6,351 social housing applicants had nominated the Box Hill catchment (Boroondara, Whitehorse and Manningham) as one of their location preferences.
-Of these, 3,755 were priority access applicants (households most in need of housing) and 2,596 were other applicants (households who do not have an urgent housing need but are seeking to live in social housing).
-There were 2,157 social housing dwellings within the Box Hill catchment at the time (Figure 3).
+Homes Victoria reports that in September 2024, 5,874 social housing applicants had nominated the Box Hill catchment (Boroondara, Whitehorse and Manningham) as one of their location preferences.
+Of these, 3,655 were priority access applicants (households most in need of housing) and 2,219 were other applicants (households who do not have an urgent housing need but are seeking to live in social housing).
+Most applications on the wait list were for 1 bedroom dwellings (Figure 3).
 Find out more on the Homes Victoria page for Applications on the Victorian Housing Register.

 It is important to note that each social housing applicant selects 2 or 3 location preferences on average, and can select up to 5.
 This means that some applicants counted in Figure 3 could be allocated social housing in an alternative area of their preference.

-Figure 3: The number of priority access applications on the wait list for one-bedroom social housing dwellings in the Box Hill catchment is more than triple the number of 1-bedroom social housing dwellings in the catchment.
-Note: 13 social housing dwellings in the Box Hill catchment had an unknown number of bedrooms and aren't included in this figure.
-Data source: Homes Victoria – Applications on the Victorian Housing Register
+Figure 3: The number of applications on the wait list for 1 bedroom social housing dwellings in the Box Hill catchment more than doubles the number of applications for dwellings of 2+ bedrooms.
+Data source: Homes Victoria, December 2024 data.

 Rental cost differences between metropolitan Melbourne and Boroondara widen as dwellings increase in size.
-In March 2023, renting a 4-bedroom house in Boroondara cost almost double the metropolitan Melbourne median ($998 per week compared to $510).
+In September 2024, renting a four-bedroom house in Boroondara cost almost double the metropolitan Melbourne median ($1150 per week compared to $600).
 Rental cost trends for selected dwelling types are shown in Figure 4.

 The decrease in median weekly rent evident around 2020 may be attributable to the COVID-19 pandemic.
-Rent for one-bedroom flats in Boroondara has not yet returned to pre-pandemic levels but may do so as the international student sector continues to recover.
+Rent in Boroondara has now exceeded pre-pandemic levels.

-The Department of Families, Fairness and Housing reported that in the March quarter of 2023, six (0.3%) of dwellings available for rent in Boroondara were affordable for households receiving a Centrelink payment.
-Six was the fewest affordable lettings since the June 2013 quarter.
-None of the affordable lettings were one-bedroom dwellings, meaning no dwellings let for rent in Boroondara between January and March 2023 were affordable for a single person on Jobseeker.
-See details on the page for Department of Families, Fairness and Housing Rental Report statistics for March quarter 2023.
+The Department of Families, Fairness and Housing reported that in the September quarter of 2024, 40 (2.6%) of dwellings available for rent in Boroondara were affordable for households receiving a Centrelink payment.
+Forty is the most affordable lettings since the June 2014 quarter.
+Typically, no affordable lettings are one-bedroom dwellings, meaning no dwellings let for rent in Boroondara are affordable for a single person on Jobseeker.
+In the September quarter of 2024, 14 of the 40 affordable lettings were one-bedroom dwellings.
+See details on the page for Department of Families, Fairness and Housing Rental Report statistics for September quarter 2024.

 House and unit prices